 - You must review GenAI output before using or publishing it and are responsible for any harm caused by your use of GenAI.

 - Maintain detailed records of GenAI use, especially when personal data is involved.
-Document relevant processes in the TrustArc personal data inventory.
+Document relevant processes in the

 - Ensure compliance with records protection and preservation laws, including Records Management Services AI Guidance.

 - Data that is not intended for public dissemination should be used with GenAI only after those GenAI have been formally reviewed and approved by UW-IT.
-A list of approved GenAI is available in the UWare Catalog.

-- If using GenAI for high-risk processes like hiring, admissions, or performance evaluations, contact uwprivacy@uw.edu for a privacy impact assessment.
+- If GenAI for high-risk processes like hiring, admissions, or performance evaluations, contact uwprivacy@uw.edu for a privacy impact assessment.

 - UW-IT AI Resources